-Since September 2007, Jack Dellafiora has served as our Chief Compliance Officer, and in that position, Mr. Dellafiora directly oversees our enterprise risk management function and reports to our Chief Executive Officer, the Audit Committee and the Board of Directors in this capacity.
-In fulfilling his risk management responsibilities, Mr. Dellafiora works closely with other members of senior management including, among others, our Chief Executive Officer Chief Financial Officer, Chief Investment Officer and Chief Operating Officer.
+Since September 2007, Jack Dellafiora has served as our Chief Compliance Officer, and in that position, Mr. Dellafiora directly oversees our enterprise risk management function and reports to our chief executive officer, the Audit Committee and the Board in this capacity.
+In fulfilling his risk management responsibilities, Mr. Dellafiora works closely with other members of senior management including, among others, our chief executive officer, chief financial officer, chief investment officer and chief operating officer.

-The Board of Directors, in its entirety, plays an active role in overseeing management of our risks.
+The Board, in its entirety, plays an active role in overseeing management of our risks.
 The Board regularly reviews information regarding our credit, liquidity and operations, as well as the risks associated with each.
 Each committee of the Board plays a distinct role with respect to overseeing management of our risks:

 - Audit Committee: Our Audit Committee oversees our enterprise risk management function.
-To this end, our Audit Committee meets at least annually

-(i) to discuss our risk management guidelines, policies and exposures and (ii) with our independent registered public accounting firm to review our internal control environment and other risk exposures; - Compensation Committee: Our Compensation Committee oversees the management of risks relating to the fees paid to our Adviser and Administrator under the Advisory Agreement and the Administration Agreement, respectively.
+To this end, our Audit Committee meets at least annually (i) to discuss our risk management guidelines, policies and exposures and (ii) with our independent registered public accounting firm to review our internal control environment and other risk exposures; - Compensation Committee: Our Compensation Committee oversees the management of risks relating to the fees paid to our Adviser and Administrator under the Advisory Agreement and the Administration Agreement, respectively.
 In fulfillment of this duty, the Compensation Committee meets at least annually to review these agreements.
-In addition, the Compensation Committee reviews the performance of our Adviser to determine whether the compensation paid to our executive officers was reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory Agreement were being satisfactorily performed.

-• Ethics, Nominating and Corporate Governance Committee: Our Ethics, Nominating and Corporate Governance Committee manages risks associated with the independence of our Board of Directors and potential conflicts of interest.
+In addition, the Compensation Committee reviews the performance of our Adviser to determine whether the compensation paid to our executive officers was reasonable in relation to the nature and quality of services performed and whether the provisions of the Advisory Agreement were satisfactorily performed. - Ethics, Nominating and Corporate Governance Committee.
+Our Ethics, Nominating and Corporate Governance Committee manages risks associated with the independence of our directors and potential conflicts of interest.

-While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the committees each report to our Board of Directors on a regular basis to apprise our Board of Directors regarding the status of remediation efforts of known risks and of any new risks that may have arisen since the previous report.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the committees each report to our Board on a regular basis to apprise our Board regarding the status of remediation efforts of known risks and of any new risks that may have arisen since the previous report.